isomerpages/moe-konghwasch/_about-khs/校规 School Rules.md

 |---|---|---|
 | All Students | Full School Uniform<br>Boy: Shirt and Khaki Shorts<br>Girls: Blouse and White Skirt | PE Attire<br>PE T-shirt and PE shorts can be worn throughout the day |

-Appearance & Hairstyle
+Appearance &amp; Hairstyle
 ----------------------

 1. Students should not sport fanciful or outlandish hairstyles.
-Undercut and cropping of sides and back are not allowed.
+Undercut and cropping of sides and back are not allowed.&nbsp;

 2. Hair should not be dyed or highlighted.